 Guinea pigs and rabbits are famous among kids, teenagers and people of all age groups.
 This is because of their small size, dense fur and adorable looks.
-These pets are also low maintenance than dogs and cats.
-This article shall list out the advantage and disadvantages of having Guinea pigs and rabbits.
+These pets are also lower maintenance than dogs and cats.
+This article shall list out the advantages and disadvantages of having Guinea pigs and rabbits.
 Thereby, helping you to decide which pet will suit you better.

 They enjoy living in pairs and love to have companion guinea pigs.
 They won’t hesitate to come out of their hideouts when you enter the room.
 Guinea pigs are smaller and less expensive than rabbits and take up less room.
 They are active throughout the day and night, sleeping in shifts.
 Their average lifespan is five to seven years.
 You also will not have to spend extensively on their diets.
 For them, a treat is a piece of parsley, zucchini or perhaps a piece of sweet potato.
 They are thirsty creatures, and they can run through a great deal of water each day.